RaptorusMagnus/SimpleStack.github.io/query/select_async_dyn.md

 The statements are sent as is to the backend database, therefore pay attention that :
 <ul>
 <li>It's the caller responsibility to sanitize these statements to avoid SQL injections, ...</li>
-<li>The query can contains database specific statement that could break port to multiple database</li>
+<li>The query can contain database specific statements that could break portability to multiple database</li>
 </ul>
 </div>

-You can use the DialectProvider on the Connection to help you generating database specific queries:
+You can use the DialectProvider on the Connection to help you generate database specific queries:

 ```csharp
 var idCol = conn.DialectProvider.GetQuotedColumnName("id");